How to fix the ‘No AirPrint Printers Found’ error

 - Ensure all devices are on the same network.

-- Do check that both the iPhone/iPad and printer are running the latest software.
+- Check that both the iPhone/iPad and printer are running the latest software.

 - Turn both devices off, wait 10 seconds, and turn them on again.